"He is a very fine actor and he understands all of the issues and all of the glories of his character's journey very

 Raised between Texas and Mexico, Julio César Cedillo is best known for his showcase performance as the title character in THE THREE BURIALS OF MELQUIADES ESTRADA, which marked Tommy Lee Jones' directorial debut and went on to win two Palme d'Or awards at the 58th Cannes Film Festival.
 The TORONTO SUN praises Julio as "Significantly, charismatic as the title character" and the DALLAS MORNING NEWS hails him as giving a "sensitive nuanced performance as a lonely northern Mexico Vaquero."

-Julio just returned from shooting two months in Mexico City working in three episodes of the 4th season of Netlix’s worldwide hit show NARCOS.
+Julio spent two months in Mexico City working in three episodes of the 4th season of Netlix’s worldwide hit show NARCOS.
 New characters pick up the new season featuring an international cast including Diego Luna and Michael Peña.
 Julio plays Comandante Calderoni, Mexico's Elliott Ness.
-He's a tough federal cop balancing between cartels and DEA agents.
-Not much can be disclosed at the moment but the new season will premiere in the fall of 2018.
+He's a tough federal cop balancing two worlds between the cartels and U.S. DEA agents.
+The show now titled NARCOS:MEXICO was Netflix’s number one show worldwide immediately after it’s premiere.